Lowering Costs of Families’ Everyday Expenses

 - Set new policies to reduce super pollutants like HFCs and methane to protect communities and reduce emissions fueling climate change

-- Lowered the deficit with the single largest nominal reduction in American history
+- Lowered the deficit with the single largest annual reduction in American history

 - Secured commitments from 20 leading internet providers to increase speeds and cut prices